JianClash/The-game-of-life/README.md

 # The-game-of-life
-The game of life created by John hortan conway done in python and module pygame.
+The game of life created by John horton conway done in python and module pygame.
 If you press any key it will start a new generation and there is a optional line of code commeneted it starts a new genaration automaticly if there is no change.
 There are also rules and may other thing in the game of life wikipedia

 # Feutures
 There are 3 fetures